neimh/btp-cloud-platform/docs/50-administration-and-ops/sap-audit-log-viewer-service-for-the-cloud-foundry-environment-e3baa5f.md

 -   Filter the retrieved client-side chunk for certain strings.

--   Select which of the four audit log message categories to be returned.
+-   Select which of the four audit log message categories are to be returned.
 If you don't select any category, all are returned.

 -   Download the audit logs in the selected time frame.